Fall 2025: August 25 - December 12

 • Using a computer account that one is not authorized to use.

-• Obtaining a password for a computer account that one is not authorized to have.
+• Obtaining a password for a computer or application or system account that one is not authorized to have.

-• Using the District Network to gain unauthorized access to any computer systems.
+• Using the District Network to gain unauthorized access to any information technology systems.

-• Knowingly performing an act which will interfere with the normal operation of computers, terminals, peripherals or networks.
+• Knowingly performing an act which will interfere with the normal operation of applications, systems, computers, terminals, peripherals, or networks.

-• Knowingly or carelessly allowing someone else to use your account who engages in any misuse in violation of the accompanying Board Policy.
+• Knowingly or carelessly allowing someone else to use an account.

 • Attempting to circumvent data protection schemes or uncover or exploit security loopholes.